knuesel/typst-minideck/lib/colors.typ

 // Get shades specified either as a number or as gradient positions.
 #let _sample-shades(shades, ts) = {
   _check-sample-positions(ts)

-  // If shades array matches requested number, return array shades if type(shades) == array and shades.len() == ts.len() {
-    return shades
-  }
-  // For all other cases use gradient to sample requested number of colors if type(shades) != gradient {
+  if type(shades) != gradient {
     // Oklab is best for maintaining hue shades = gradient.linear(..shades, space: oklab)